Das Room is an unreasonably awesome pair programming environment we built. This is Das Room:

 You might find yourself in need of a beverage.
 There’s a bottle opener on a spring retracting tether.

 And that’s where we pair.
-There’s also the Cardboard Taxonomy room and the Cold War Space Race room, but we’ll leave those for you to come visit in person.
+There’s also the Cardboard Animals pairing room and the Cold War Space Race room.
+Come visit, we’d love to show you!